 As of February 2018, Facebook offers the support for 3D posts via the glTF file format.
-Thus Verge3D users can export content from 3ds Max or Blender and publish it live in their Facebook feeds.
+Verge3D users can export content from 3ds Max or Blender and publish it live in their Facebook feeds.

 In the file dialog, choose the export path, select "glTF binary file (*.glb)" and click "Save".

 To perform export in Blender, go to "File > Export" and select the "Facebook GLB (.glb)" option.
 The generic GLB-export option "Verge3D glTF Binary (.glb)" will also work but will produce slightly less optimized files.

 Now you can just drag and drop the GLB file to your Facebook post.

 In the Facebook post composer you can also choose the background to your liking.

 Check it out how it looks on Facebook: link.
 The source file for this model can be found in your Verge3D installation inside the "applications" folder (see below in "Starter files").